Alma H. Young Emerging Scholar Award

 • A complimentary conference registration waiver (including meal + reception tickets) for the conference at which the award is received (valued at $500+ USD)

-• Up to four (4) nights of complimentary lodging for the conference at which the recipient receives the award.
+• Up to four (4) nights of complimentary lodging at the conference hotel for the year in which the recipient receives the award.

-The plaque and honorarium will be presented at the annual awards reception held during the spring UAA conference.
-Following the conference, a press release will be prepared announcing the winner.
+The plaque will be presented at the Awards & Recognition Program held during the annual UAA Conference.
+Following the conference, a press release will be prepared announcing the recipient.

 The nominations will be reviewed by a committee appointed by the Chairperson of the Governing Board.
 The winner will be selected based on scholarship and commitment to urban issues.
 Specifically, candidates for the award are evaluated on the following four criteria: